[Investigation] Cyprus: Russia's EU weak link?

 Russian officials had already flown to Nicosia for the raid in 2017, when they were turned back at the airport because Browder had obtained a Cypriot court injunction.

-But almost one year after the Putin-Anastasiades meeting Cypriot authorities have not given up on a "satisfactory" outcome.
+But almost one year after the Putin-Anastasiades meeting, Cypriot authorities have not given up on a "satisfactory" outcome.

 Cyprus' justice minister, Ionas Nicolaou, "is currently thoroughly studying the decision of the court [Browder's injunction] ... and, in consultation with the attorney general, will decide accordingly," the justice ministry told EUobserver.